Upturn unsubscribed user

 leadership logo Leadership and Structure

-Alan Armstrong serves as the President and CEO.
-The company has a traditional corporate structure with a board of directors overseeing executive management.
+Alan Armstrong is the President and CEO.
+The company has a board of directors and a structured organizational chart with various functional departments.

 Top Products and Market Share